 Tier 5: Certificate issuance and revocation is done in this area which houses the Certificate Manager server.
 The Key Ceremony is also done here.
-The HSM module is housed in this area together with Servers.
-Dual control for physical access is enabled with two factor authentication (biometrics and physical proximity).
+The HSM module is housed in this area.

 5.1.2 Physical access

 Necessary physical security controls to restrict access to physical premises, relevant network, hardware and Software of C-DAC CA setup, has been implemented by and is being actively monitored on 24x7 basis and reviewed (by audit process) on periodic basis.
 Physical security is enforced in the facility by putting in place a set of controls through implementation of policies administrative procedures, use of biometric systems, access cards etc.